Skip Navigation

 There are several airports in Dallas, though most travelers will only need to know of two of them.

-• Dallas Love Field (IATA: DAL, ICAO: KDAL, FAA LID: DAL) is Dallas' second-largest airport and is about five miles from the center of Dallas.
+• Dallas Love Field (IATA: DAL, ICAO: KDAL, FAA LID: DAL) is Dallas' second-largest airport and is about five miles (8 kilometres) from the centre of Dallas.
 Love Field was the main airport for Dallas until DFW opened in the early '70s.
 With only three runways and twenty gates, Love Field isn't as busy as DFW, which some people prefer.
 Love Field is primarily served by Southwest Airlines, though a few other carriers have operations there as well.
 Note that Southwest Airlines does not operate out of DFW, so any travel involving that carrier will be through Love Field.

 By Train